mitosisX/limekit-docs/source/batteries.rst

    Begins running.

-.. function:: stop()
+.. function:: stop(msecs)
   :no-index:

-   Asks the thread to finish.
+   Asks the thread to finish, then waits for it -- up to ``msecs``, five seconds by default.

+   It waits because a ``setOnThreadRun`` worker cannot be interrupted part-way through its body.
+If you need it to give up early, check a flag inside your own loop.

 .. function:: wait(msecs)
   :no-index: